 Pro tip #1: Book early.
 Spring training falls right in the middle of busy season at these sunny destinations, so reserve your tee times well in advance.

 Pro tip #3: Time it right.
 Compare game times to tee times and map the distance between stadiums and nearby golf courses.

 Here’s a cheat sheet to help with your game plan:

 Greater Pheonix area public course

-Troon North Golf Club treats players to breathtaking vistas of pristine desert Pinnacle Peak and the surrounding mountains at this esteemed club, not far from Scottsdale Stadium and Salt River Fields at Talking Stick.
-Pinnacle course is a walkable favorite, while Monument is consistently ranked as one of the to 10 courses in the US.
+Troon North Golf Club treats golfers to breathtaking vistas of pristine desert Pinnacle Peak and the surrounding mountains at this esteemed club, not far from Scottsdale Stadium and Salt River Fields at Talking Stick.
+Pinnacle golf course is a walkable favorite, while Monument is consistently ranked as one of the top 10 courses in the US.

 Trilogy Golf Club at Vistancia is a quick 15-minute drive from either Surprise Stadium or the Peoria Sports complex, so Mariners and Padres fans can enjoy a round on this technical five-star course while taking in stunning views of high desert scenery.

 Quintero Golf Club is well worth the 22-mile drive north of Surprise Stadium.
 Ranked as “Best Public Course” by both Golf Digest and Golf Weekly, its multi-level terrain and strategic bunker placement makes this secluded gem a must-play course.

 Walt Disney World is more than a theme park, with lots of golf options just 6 miles from Champion Stadium and 19 miles from the Orlando airport.
 The Magnolia course balances its challenging water hazards with a playful Mickey-Mouse shaped sand pit.
 If you prefer something short and walkable, check out the Oak Trail 9-hole course.